Updated on July 8th, 2025 by Felix Martinez

 Growth Prospects

 After releasing its five-year capital plan of CAD$26 billion (roughly $18.7 billion in U.S. dollars) for 2025 to 2029, which suggests a mid-year rate base growth at a compound annual growth rate of ~6.5%.
-The company also maintained its dividend growth guidance of 4%-6% through 2029.
+The company also maintained its dividend growth guidance of 4% to 6% through 2029.

 Source: Investor Presentation

-The capital plan includes investing in areas, such as a greener and improved grid and a shift from fossil fuel to solar and wind generation.
+The capital plan includes investing in areas such as a greener and more efficient grid and a shift from fossil fuels to solar and wind generation.
 Importantly, this growth rate is before the impact of acquisitions, which have historically been important for Fortis.

 Competitive Advantages & Recession Performance